borenstein-lab/MIMOSA2shiny/docs/input.md

 ---
 # Input data options for the main MIMOSA analysis

-BURRITO has several options for uploading and viewing datasets.
+MIMOSA has several options for uploading and viewing datasets.
 Each data file must be formatted as shown in the examples linked below.

 <h2 id="taxonomy">Microbiome Data</h2>